thomasloux/thomasloux.github.io/_projects/rna-clustering.md

 collection: projects
 ---

-You can find attach the [report](https://thomasloux.github.io/files/rna-clustering.pdf) and [code](https://github.com/thomasloux/rna-clustering)
+You can find attach the [report](https://thomasloux.github.io/files/rna-clustering.pdf) and [code](https://github.com/thomasloux/rna-clustering).
+Work done with Yann Ponty, Sebastian Will and Johannes Lutzeyer.\\

 RNA are essential molecules in the cell, playing a key role in the translation of the genetic code into proteins.
 They can fold into complex structures that are generally modelled as planar graphs, a graph where the nodes are connected by edges that do not cross each other, called the secondary structure.\\